sstark/gjfy/README.md

 Required arguments are authtoken and the secret itself.
 Please note that providing the secret this way makes it readable in the system process listing!

+You can change the default URL for gjfy-post by setting the environment variable `GJFY_POSTURL`.

+FAQ
+---

+Q: How do you pronounce gjfy?

+A: It is pronounced like "jiffy".